-BM Barakat introduced the resolution which comes as a recommendation from the Retail Enhancement and Property Disposition Committee.
-The resolution contemplates funding under the Food and Beverage Retail Enhancement Grant (FAB-REP) program to renovate and activate the space located at 100 E Adams Street.
+DIA's Antonio Posey introduced the resolution, stating that the co-applicants are seeking funding under the Food and Beverage Retail Enhancement Grant (FAB-REP) program to renovate and activate the space located at 100 E Adams Street.
 The resolution also contemplates funding under the Sidewalk Enhancement Grant program, as well as a Façade Grant.
 The interior space is anticipated to be a bar and nightclub to be called Hardwick's Bar.